-If you’ve ever searched for how to make money online, you’ve probably come across the idea of blogging.
+If you’ve ever searched for how to make money online, you’ve probably come across the idea of blogging for money.

 For some people, blogging is a fun and creative hobby.
 For others, it’s an extremely profitable business!

 There are a lot of resources out there about how to make money blogging.
 To start with, I held back from adding to the noise – because I wanted to prove that it was possible first.

 (There are heaps of ‘make money blogging’ tutorials written by people who’ve never made a penny from their blogs.
 Why should you take their advice?!)